 The objective of our examination was to assess the School's financial operations.
 To accomplish this, we performed an initial assessment of the internal controls so that we could design our audit to focus on those areas most at risk.
-Our initial assessment included evaluations of the following areas: general governance, financial oversight and condition, purchasing, cash receipts (including resident school district tuition billings), cash disbursements, payroll and personal services, inventory and asset controls, and information technology.
+Our initial assessment included evaluations of the following areas: general governance, financial oversight and condition, cash receipts (including resident school district billing), cash disbursements, purchasing, inventory control, payroll and personal services, and information technology.

-During the initial assessment, we interviewed appropriate School officials, performed limited tests of transactions, and reviewed pertinent documents such as School policies, the SUNY Financial Oversight Handbook, Board minutes, and financial records and reports.
-In addition, we reviewed the School's internal controls and procedures over the computerized financial databases to help ensure that the information produced by such systems was reliable.
+During the initial assessment, we interviewed School officials, performed limited tests of transactions, and reviewed pertinent documents such as School policies, the SUNY Financial Oversight Handbook, Board minutes, and financial records and reports.

-After reviewing the information gathered during our initial assessment, we determined that the controls appeared to be adequate and that limited risk existed for most of the financial areas we reviewed.
-We then decided upon the reported objective and scope by selecting for audit the areas most at risk.
-We selected resident school district billings for further testing.
+After reviewing the information gathered during our initial assessment, we determined where weaknesses existed, and evaluated those weaknesses for the risk of potential fraud, theft and/ or professional misconduct.
+Based on that evaluation, we determined that controls appeared to be adequate and that limited risk existed for most of the financial areas we reviewed.
+We then decided on the reported objective and scope by selecting for audit the area most at risk.
+We selected resident school district billing for further audit testing.
 To achieve our audit objective and obtain valid audit evidence, we performed the following audit procedures:

-- We interviewed appropriate School officials to gain an understanding of the billing process. - We reviewed documentation to identify the number of resident school districts billed during the 2011-12 and 2012-13 fiscal years. - We verified that the rates used to bill the resident school districts agreed with the basic tuition rates set by the New York State Education Department. - We recalculated the billing invoice amounts and reviewed supporting documentation to determine if they were accurate and supported. - We reviewed resident school district billings to determine if the School had adequate procedures to verify student addresses and verify resident districts.
-We selected a sample of 17 students to verify support for student addresses. - We reviewed the year-end resident school district billing reconciliation for the 2011-12 year to determine its reasonableness.
+- We interviewed School officials to gain an understanding of the resident school district billing process. - We verified that the rates used to bill the resident school districts agreed with the basic tuition rates set by SED. - We reviewed documentation to identify the number of resident school districts billed during the 2011-12 and 2012-13 fiscal years. - We recalculated the billing invoice amounts and reviewed supporting documentation to determine if they were accurate and supported. - We reviewed resident school district billings to determine if the School had adequate procedures to verify student addresses and resident school districts.
+We selected a sample of 30 students to verify support for addresses.

 We conducted this performance audit in accordance with generally accepted government auditing standards (GAGAS).
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.